 .shape is automatically generated for a numpy array when it is created.

 In this chapter, you will use attributes (i.e. metadata) to get more information about pandas dataframes that is automatically generated when it is created.

 Pandas documentation provides a list of all attributes and methods of pandas dataframes.

 Import Python Packages and Get Data

-# Import necessary packages import os import pandas as pd import earthpy as et
+# Import packages import os import matplotlib.pyplot as plt import pandas as pd import earthpy as et